Invisalign vs. SmileDirectClub: How They Compare

 Throughout your treatment, you’ll visit your licensed provider to check in on progress and receive new aligners.

-SmileDirectClub (SDC) is a popular mail-order clear aligner company that provides its products directly to customers.
-With SDC, you’ll have the choice of an in-person initial consultation or at-home impression kit.
-After that, you’ll receive your aligners and check in virtually throughout your dentist-monitored treatment.
+SmileDirectClub (SDC) was a popular mail-order clear aligner company that provided its products directly to customers.
+With SDC, customers had the choice of an in-person initial consultation or at-home impression kit.
+After that, they would receive their aligners and check in virtually throughout treatment.

-Like most direct-to-consumer teeth aligner providers, SmileDirectClub offers straightforward and affordable pricing.
-Their aligner kits cost $2,050, and they have payment plans starting at $89 a month.
+Like most direct-to-consumer teeth aligner providers, SmileDirectClub offered straightforward pricing.
+Their aligner kits cost $2,050, and they had payment plans starting at $89 a month.

-To begin treatment with SmileDirectClub, you can visit one of their SmileShops across the country for a free tooth scan or order an in-person impression kit (refundable if it’s determined you’re not a candidate for their treatment).
-You’ll then receive your full series of aligners, wearing each tray for a week or two before moving on to the next one.
+To begin treatment with SmileDirectClub, you could visit one of their SmileShops across the country for a free tooth scan or order an in-person impression kit, which was refundable if it was determined you were not a candidate for their treatment.
+You would then receive your full series of aligners and wear each tray for a week or two before moving on to the next one.

-Your treatment will be remotely monitored by a state-licensed dentist or orthodontist, and you’ll check in virtually to ensure treatment is going smoothly.
+Your treatment would be remotely monitored by a state-licensed dentist or orthodontist, and you would check in virtually to ensure treatment was going smoothly.

 Treatment timeline: which is quicker?